 With physical and psychological possibilities out of the way, you might consider the environment that your dog sleeps in.
 At night, make sure that your room is as dark and unentertaining as possible.
 Turn off the TV earlier, remove stimulating toys, or even consider installing room-darkening shades to encourage a better night’s sleep for your pup.
 If your dog is crated, you may try covering the crate with a blanket to block out external stimuli.
 You want your dog to be as comfortable as possible when they sleep, so make sure to invest in a suitable bed for your pup.
 If they wake up early, the cause could be as simple as having an uncomfortable bed!

 2. Set a Sleep Routine

-A dog who is used to a certain routine will be easier to manage than a dog who does not know when they might be fed, walked, or taken to bed.
+A dog who is used to a certain routine will be easier to manage than a dog who does not know when it might be fed, walked, or taken to bed.
+Dogs with a certain routine can anticipate or sense time easier.
+Therefore, they will know when it is time for bed already.
 Not only will this teach your dog patience, but it will also reduce anxiety.
 If your dog spends a lot of their evening relaxing with you, they may not sleep well through the night.
 This is because they have already caught up on their rest during the day.
 As such, it helps to plan your dog’s playtime and exercise in a way that encourages restful sleep.
 It is also helpful to go to bed at the same time each day to establish a reliable bedtime for your dog.
 After some time using this routine, your dog may even start to go to bed before you prompt them to!